Hölters Schule

 The Hölters Institute (or Hölters Schule) is a school which integrates high school, elementary school and kindergarten.
 It is located in the city of Villa Ballester, in Buenos Aires Province, Argentina.

-It was established in 1931 by Hermann Hölters, a German educator, and, therefore, German is taught since kindergarten.
+It was established in 1931 by Hermann Hölters, a German educator, and, German is taught since kindergarten.

 It was once recognized as a German school by the West German government.